OS Patch in Endpoint Policies

 To access the OS Patch page within Endpoint Policies:

-2. Navigate to the Management tab and click on Endpoint Policies.
+2. Navigate to Automation > Endpoint Policies.

 3. Click Create Policy or Edit for the selected policy to enter the OS Patch section to configure update settings.